-How do you help patients with payment options?
+How do you help patients afford medications?

 What are the most common questions you get from patients and how do you answer them?